-0.5 unit A consideration of human development as it transpires throughout the lifespan.
+A consideration of human development as it transpires throughout the lifespan.
 This course examines the particular learning challenges that confront adults at different stages and transition points in the lifespan.
 Particular attention is paid to women's developmental process.

-Policy Issues in Lifelong Learning 0.5 unit An overview of the analytical frameworks for the study of policy as it impacts lifelong learning and an examination of selected policy issues (for example, training and retraining the Canadian labour force, literacy, higher education).
+Policy Issues in Lifelong Learning

+An overview of the analytical frameworks for the study of policy as it impacts lifelong learning and an examination of selected policy issues (for example, training and retraining the Canadian labour force, literacy, higher education).